RN/RPN Travel Nurse

 - Active or eligible for registration and practice permit with the College and Association of Registered Nurses of Alberta (CARNA).

 - Current Basic Cardiac Life Support - Health Care Provider (BCLS-HCP).

-- Experience working in a rural setting.
+- Experience in a charge nurse role.

 Similar searches: Nursing/Healthcare